sqlraft/hctree/doc/hctree/testserver.md

 ============

 The extension is built as part of the "testfixture" Tcl interpreter binary.
-To build "testfixture", from the root directory of the source tree, run:
+To build "testfixture", run the following from the root directory of the source
+tree:

 ```
     ./configure && make testfixture
 ```

+Extension code is available in the <a href=../../src/test_hctserver.c>src/test_hctserver.c</a> file in the main source tree.

 Using the extension to test the replication capabilities of hctree requires writing at least two scripts: